Physical Performance Coach at Strømsgodset TF

 A few key lecturers at Leeds Trinity saw something in me that I didn't see in myself and really supported my development.
 They pushed me to do certain things that at the time I didn't always see the value in.
 But after applying these new skills I can see how important they were.
 It doesn't always make sense at the time but with the value of hindsight I understand the importance of learning new things that are often out of my comfort zone.

 That would have to be in my first year going down to the Students' Union on Saturdays with the lads and watching sport.
-I initially went down there with a guy I didn't even know, four years on I still live with him and most of the people from that moment.
+I initially went down there with a guy I didn't even know, four years on he was a housemate.

 My advice for students